Multi-Tiered System of Supports (MTSS)

 • Planning and Evidence-based Supports

-Which students are impacted by MTSS?
+Which students are supported by MTSS?

 It is a common misunderstanding that MTSS is only for students who are struggling, or for those in need of special education services.
 In reality, the MTSS process affects all students because it encompasses all teaching and supportive services in the school.
 This incudes grade-level instruction provided to all students, as well as academic interventions provided to some.
 It includes programming to improve school climate that is experienced by all students (for example, Community Meeting), as well as behavioral interventions and supports that are targeted for some.